Persistence of Sound is an independent record label celebrating musique concrète, field recordings and the uncategorisable sounds in between.

-This label is a recognition of the place field recordings have found in our culture, both in their raw state and as compositional inspiration.
-The work of composers Luc Ferrari, Beatriz Ferreyra, Pierre Henry and Pierre Schaeffer are an inspiration to us, along with the sound recordists Chris Watson, Bernie Krause and Jana Winderen.
+The label is a recognition of the place field recordings have found in our culture, both in their raw state and as compositional material.
+The work of composers Luc Ferrari, Beatriz Ferreyra and Halim El-Dabh are inspirational to us, as are sound recordists including Chris Watson, Bernie Krause and Jana Winderen.

-The first three releases explore the power of location sound as a trigger for emotion and memory, the music within the everyday sounds around us, and how musique concrète tape techniques – transforming concrete sounds from the real world – are being used today.
+The label’s first three releases in 2019 explored the power of location sound as a trigger for emotion and memory, the music within the everyday sounds around us, and how musique concrète tape techniques – transforming concrete sounds from the real world – are being used today.
 These albums are complementary in their modernism – united as products of particular places and times:

 Thames is a collection of field recordings by The London Sound Survey following the river from central London to its estuary, seemingly taking us back in time to a quieter place, where nature reasserts itself over man-made sounds.